-Emmanuel says the boom in production and quality is attributable to the Sesame Marketing and Exports (SESAme) project, carried out by Lutheran World Relief and funded by the U.S. Department of Agriculture.
+Emmanuel says the boom in production and quality is attributable to the Sesame Marketing and Exports (SESAme), funded by the U.S. Department of Agriculture.

 Yields are up because farmer cooperatives are distributing high-quality seeds to their members that have a shorter growing cycle, making them less susceptible to the long dry spells that have become routine in the Sahel.